 Before I get started I wanted to clarify a few things – just so you know where this is coming at you from.
-We began our journey with no other debt other than our home loan.
+Jezz and I began our journey with no other debt other than our home loan.
 We don’t have credit cards, loans or any outstanding debt on things like cars or department stores!

-We also don’t live in a capital city, we live regional!
-And while distance wise it has it’s drawbacks – it does afford us to have a smaller mortgage!
+Not to mention we also don’t live in a capital city, we live regional!
+And while distance wise it has its drawbacks – it does afford us to have a smaller mortgage!
 So please keep this in mind as I know everyone’s circumstances are different!

 Everything I am sharing is our own experiences and opinions, but should you want any financial advice please seek this from a qualified financial adviser or institution.

-For us, rather then loaning money to get something we wanted then and there, we saved and saved so we didn’t have to pay dead money to a bank and wait a little longer to get there.
+For us, rather than loaning money to get something we wanted then and there, we chose to save and save.
+This way we didn’t have to pay dead money to a bank and wait a little longer to get there.
 I think it also makes you appreciate it a little more when you know you’ve worked really hard for something and stuck at a goal – so you know it’s really what you want!

-But without futhur ado, here are the five things I followed when trying to meet our little goal!
+But without further ado, here are the five things I followed when trying to meet our little goal to save 30k!

 Ha-ha sounds filthier than it is!
 I’m talking spreadsheets!!

-It takes us about 20-30 minutes each week and we did down on a Sunday and peruse the internet for what we wanna eat, usually Taste.com and find what we want.
-Annoyingly Jezz is super fussy and hates having the same thing weekly, so this might be why it takes us a little longer.
+It takes us about 20-30 minutes each week and we sit down on a Sunday and peruse the internet for what we wanna eat, usually Taste.com and find what we want.
+Annoyingly, Jezz is super fussy and hates having the same thing weekly, so this might be why it takes us a little longer.

 I’ll also mention – we recently started ordering Hello Fresh as it came into our area.
-It’s also been great as everything is provided and portion controlled.
+It’s also been great as everything is provided and portion-controlled.
 We get 4 meals a week PLUS lunches the next day.
-It’s been really good $$$ wise!!
+It’s been really good $$$ wise helping us save!!

-One thing that really helped us reach our goal was working out a weekly/fortnightly payment for all the utilities and paid that via direct debit each week.
+One thing that really helped us reach our goal was working out a weekly/fortnightly payment for all utilities.
+Then we set up a direct debit each week.
 This allowed us to keep our bills in credit and meant no bill shock and large amounts leaving our account at a time.
 We’ve done this with our electricity, gas, water & rates.

-It also means we are not really dipping into out savings to cover large costs and feeling like we’ve been set-back.
+It also means we are not really dipping into our savings to cover large costs and feeling like we’ve been set-back.

-Being from a working class family, I’ve always been taught that nothing is beneath us and you do what you have to do earn a crust (okay maybe we draw the line at prostitution and drug dealing – I mean within the law haha).
+I’ve always been taught that nothing is beneath us and you do what you have to do earn a crust, being from a working-class family.
+Okay maybe we draw the line at prostitution and drug dealing – I mean within the law haha.
 But when I haven’t been able to find work or I’ve been studying, I have found a way to earn money.

 I also used to sell a lot of vintage clothing on eBay.
-There is also tones of other places these days to post items like Facebook Marketplace and Gumtree.
-If you know what you are doing there is good money to be made.
+There are also tonnes of other places these days to post items like Facebook Marketplace and Gumtree.
+If you know what you are doing, there is good money to be made.

 I think that this is a really important point to make.
 Especially in the age of social media and the constant bombardment of everyone’s lives in your feed.
-It can be easy to get caught up and think you want/need something just because you see what someone else has.
+It can be easy to get caught up in thinking you want/need something.
+Especially if you see what someone else has.

 Work out what you really want, and don’t worry if it not what everyone else has!
-Be happy with that you already have and realise you are extremely blessed to have what you do already without needing anything else!
+Be happy with that you already have and realise you are extremely blessed to have what you do!

 Our goal is to pay off the house we currently live in before we even look at anything else – like my mumma says “be happy with what you’ve got while working towards what you want”.

-I hope that these tips have been a good starting point for you in setting a financial goal and meeting it.
-A lot of it has to do with sacrificing the urge to have something then and now and working hard for it!
-In the long run you definitely appreciate it a lot more know what went into it.
+I hope that these tips have been a good starting point for your financial goal setting.
+A lot of it has to do with sacrifice, and working hard for what you really want!
+In the long run, you definitely appreciate it a lot more know what went into it.
 As well as knowing you really wanted it because you spent so long working towards it!

 Would also love to hear your stories and your own tips for meeting such goals?!